-The shortage of private rental accommodation has reached crisis proportions, warns the Residential Landlords’ Association (RLA) in an article posted on the 12th of December.
+The shortage of private rental accommodation has reached crisis proportions, warns the Residential Landlords’ Association (RLA).

 The report cites the findings of the Royal Institute of Chartered Surveyors (RICS) Residential Market Survey for November, which reveals a 29% fall in instructions from landlords that were received by surveyors.
 The drop is double that recorded in the same period for 2018.

 The shortage is compounded by a continuing demand for private rented accommodation from prospective tenants.

 That stark imbalance between supply and demand is almost certain to fuel significant increases in future rent levels – estimated to increase by 2% in the year ahead and by as much as 3% during the next five years.